 - Complaints that have already been decided by a court, tribunal or mediator

-- Complaints made by a business, medical practitioner or professional services provider to collect payment from a life and health insurance company.
+- Complaints made by a business.
+Nor can we help medical practitioners or professional services providers to collect payment from a life and health insurance company.
 We can only help individual consumers of life and health insurance products.

 We may also decline a complaint under certain circumstances.
 For example:

 - The complaint is currently under investigation by a regulator

 - There is a more appropriate venue to address the dispute

 - Many years have passed before the complaint was brought to us

 If you have any questions about whether we can help, please contact us.